hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Being signed in is the proof, so there is no confirmation code and no email matching.
 The Hexpm account must already be a member of the organization.
 If it is not, an organization administrator must add it before the member retries.

 A provider email never establishes durable identity, selects an account, creates one, grants membership, or changes a Hexpm email address.
 After linking, the connection, exact issuer, and stable provider subject are the identity key.
-The account's email addresses are notified when the link is created.
+The account's verified primary address is notified when the link is created; an account with no verified primary address is not notified at all.

 After linking, later uses of the organization login URL establish a 24-hour organization access session for that browser session.
 Signing out of Hexpm, or revoking the browser session, ends the organization access with it.